edreeseg/Souper-Stocker/README.md

 ## Directory Structure:

-- Assets - Contains design files - SVG logo and background image.
+- Assets: Contains design files - SVG logo and background image.

 - Components: Component directory contains several components that are used generally throughout the application (e.g. Loading, Error, Nav, Authentication).
 These components were not placed into a folder of their own due to their general nature.
 The following are sub-directories within the Component directory, grouping like components together: